 Instead, you should meet your user where they are based on the page they’re viewing.

-For example, if they're on a website, learning about a material used to build a custom closet, this person is more likely still educating themselves and becoming aware of their problem.
+For example, if they're on a website, learning about the materials used to build a custom closet, this person is more likely still educating themselves and becoming aware of their problem.
 Rather than smacking them with a ‘contact us’ call-to-action, give them one to view a comprehensive guide on custom closet building materials.
 They’ll be more likely to convert as it’s their current concern.

 Take a look at a real-life example of this.